Recee Fox

-Recee Fox (born Recee' Adrianna Caldwell) is an American former basketball player.
+Recee Adrianna Fox (née Caldwell; born September 9, 1996) is an American former basketball player.
 Fox played in college for the UCLA Bruins, Texas Tech, and the California Golden Bears.
 Fox worked for the Texas Longhorns as a Video Coordinator and in the front office for both the Golden State Warriors and the Washington Wizards.

 Early life and education

 Fox was born on September 9, 1996, to Ray and Alba Caldwell.
 Her father was a basketball coach, taking his daughter to a Los Angeles Sparks game when she was a child.

 Fox grew up in San Antonio and attended Lady Bird Johnson High School until she stopped in her junior year to be homeschooled.

 Basketball career

 Fox made the USA Basketball U-16 and U-18 national teams, winning gold twice at the FIBA World Championships.
 Fox played in the McDonald's All-American game in 2014.

 Fox played at UCLA for her freshman year, after which, she transferred to Texas Tech as her father took a coaching job at the college, Fox played two seasons at Texas Tech.

 Fox attended UC Berkeley for her master's degree.

 Fox has worked in the front office for both the Golden State Warriors and the Washington Wizards.